-8.3.3 Rationale for assurance measures
+8.3.2 Rationale for assurance measures

-The assurance measures defined in section 6.2 are claimed to fulfil the assurance requirements of EAL5 augmented with ALC_DVS.2, AVA_MSU.3 and AVA_VLA.4.

-The assurance measures are defined especially for the development and production of Smartcard IC products and observe also the refinements made in the PP.
+The assurance measures defined in section 6.2 are considered to fulfil the assurance requirements of the CC [3] level EAL4.
+Since the Protection Profile also defines assurance measures that are suitable to fulfil the requirements of EAL4, all input deliverables as listed in section 6.2 shall be sufficient to fulfil the assurance requirements of the PP. The assurance measures are defined especially for the development and production of Smartcard IC products and observe also the refinements made in the PP.

 As already explained in the Protection Profile, annex 8.1, the development and production process of a smartcard IC is complex.
 Regarding the great number of assurance measures, a detailed mapping of the assurance measures to the assurance requirements is beyond the scope of this Security Target.
 Nevertheless the suitability of the assurance measures is subject of different evaluation tasks.
-The documents "Quality Management Manual" and "Security Management Manual" describe the general benchmark of Philips.
+The documents "Quality Management Manual" and "Security Management Manual" describe the general benchmark of NXP.